Dion: Distributed Orthonormalized Updates: Hyperparameter Choices

 \subsection{Results in \autoref{sec:transfer}}

 Each model size is trained with its respective Chinchilla-optimal number of tokens on the FineWeb-Edu dataset.
-All runs use a sequence length of 1024.
-For both Dion and Muon, we use $\mu =0.95$ across all model sizes and learning rates.
+All runs use a bath size of 1M tokens.
 We use a constant learning rate schedule with no warmup and $10\%$ linear cooldown.
 We use Adam with learning rate $0.002$ and $(\beta_1, \beta_2) = (0.9, 0.95)$ as the optimizer for non-matrix parameters.